Francine Smith: Character biography

-Not much is known about Francine's younger years beyond the fact that she was brought up in a Roman Catholic orphanage where she was taught that left-handed people were the Devil's minions in "Office Spaceman".
+During the course of the show, not much is known about Francine's younger years beyond the fact that she was brought up in a Roman Catholic orphanage where she was taught that left-handed people were the Devil's minions in "Office Spaceman".
 Her left handedness was literally beaten out of her by the nuns, as they would regularly beat her with a side of beef and a big fish on Fridays whenever she used her left hand.
 At the age of seven, she was adopted by a Chinese American couple, Bàba and Māma Ling, making her maiden name Ling.
 She considers herself Chinese because she was raised by the Lings.
 She speaks fluent Chinese, often with her parents to disguise their conversations in front of her husband Stan if he becomes a topic of discussion.
 Through her adopted Chinese parents, Francine has a sister named Gwen.

-Francine developed a fanatical school boy crush on her algebra teacher, Mr. Feeny.
+Francine developed a fanatical crush on her algebra teacher, Mr. Feeny.
 When she was found hiding in his closet by his wife, the police were called.
 Francine lied and said they were in a relationship.
 He was sentenced to jail, where he committed suicide.

 Francine casually recalls a sexual encounter with a group of popular girls in the school showers to Stan in "1600 Candles".
 "One day, when I was showering after gym class, these mean pretty girls caught me and kept scrubbing me all over with soap.
 I mean, they didn't miss a spot!
 And even though we were all wet and naked and slippery, they were still able to get me on all fours, and shove my face to the floor!
 Can you imagine, Stan?”